Lake St. Louis, Missouri: Commercial development

-When Schnucks opened a store on the city's previously undeveloped south side in 2004, at the intersection of I-64 and Lake St. Louis Boulevard, it marked the beginning of a rapid retail and commercial growth for the city.
+In 2004, Schnucks opened a store on the city's previously undeveloped south side, at the intersection of I-64 and Lake St. Louis Boulevard, beginning a period of rapid retail and commercial growth for the city.
 This was the first new retail development the city had seen in 17 years.
-In addition to the Schnucks development, the National Information Solutions Cooperative (NISC) also announced plans to build its $18 million 135,000-square-foot headquarters near the same intersection in 2004.
-The initial commercial development of 2004 was soon followed by the development of two large retail districts in the city: The Shoppes at Hawk Ridge and The Meadows at Lake St. Louis.
-Prior to this period of current retail growth, the city had very little commercial development.
-Residents of the lakeside community traveled to nearby Wentzville or O'Fallon for most shopping, dining, and other service needs that were not previously available in the city.
+The National Information Solutions Cooperative (NISC) also announced plans to build its $18 million 135,000-square-foot headquarters near the same intersection in 2004.
+Development of two large retail districts in the city followed: The Shoppes at Hawk Ridge and The Meadows at Lake St. Louis.
+Before 2004, the city had very little commercial development.
+Residents of the lakeside community traveled to Wentzville or O'Fallon for most shopping, dining, and other services.

 The Shoppes at Hawk Ridge

-Bounded by I-64 to the north, South Fox Hound Drive to the east, and Hawk Ridge Trail to the South, the Shoppes at Hawk Ridge is an 800,000 sq ft (74,000 m2) retail development situated on the south side of Lake St. Louis.
-The development was spurred by the new $26 million Hwy N overpass completed in October 2005, which eventually became part of the Page Avenue extension.
-The development was the largest retail project in St. Charles County at the time of its construction, and it opened in January 2006.
-The Hawk Ridge development is anchored by several big box and numerous smaller retailers and restaurants.
-Building styles and landscaping play a vital role in the look of the development.
-Some businesses were forced to abandon their standard store designs and color schemes in order to comply with style elements of the development.
+Bounded by I-64 to the north, South Fox Hound Drive to the east, and Hawk Ridge Trail to the South, the Shoppes at Hawk Ridge is an 800,000 sq ft (74,000 m2) retail development on the south side of Lake St. Louis.
+The development was spurred by the new $26 million Hwy N overpass completed in 2005, which eventually became part of the Page Avenue extension.
+The development was the largest retail project in St. Charles County at the time of its construction, and opened in 2006.
+The Hawk Ridge development is anchored by several big-box and numerous smaller retailers and restaurants.
+Some businesses had to abandon their standard store designs and color schemes to comply with the development's style.

 The Meadows at Lake St. Louis

 The second major retail development that anchors the Lake St. Louis retail district is The Meadows at Lake St. Louis.
-Opened in August 2008, the Meadows is an open-air shopping district geared toward the community's affluent residents.
-The Meadows was developed to meet the growing demand for specialty stores and restaurants in St. Charles County, and it was billed as the first lifestyle center in the county.
-It features two landscaped boulevards in a downtown street grid, surrounded by 500,000 sq ft (46,000 m2) of restaurants and a variety of specialty retail stores.
-The retail portion of the development is anchored by upscale specialty department store Von Maur.
-Kansas City-based Ferguson Properties also plans to build a 110- to 120-room Marriott or Hilton branded hotel geared toward business travelers as part of the lifestyle center.
-The Meadows is located on 64 acres on the north side of I-64 near Lake St. Louis Boulevard.
+Opened in 2008, the Meadows is an open-air shopping district geared toward the community's affluent residents.
+It was developed to meet the growing demand for specialty stores and restaurants in St. Charles County, and was billed as the county's first lifestyle center.
+It has two landscaped boulevards in a downtown street grid surrounded by 500,000 sq ft (46,000 m2) of restaurants and various specialty retail stores.
+The retail portion of the development is anchored by department store Von Maur.
+Kansas City-based Ferguson Properties also plans to build a 110- to 120-room Marriott or Hilton hotel geared toward business travelers as part of the lifestyle center.
+The Meadows is on 64 acres on the north side of I-64 near Lake St. Louis Boulevard.